MewsSystems/gitbook-booking-engine/FAQ/mews-li-migration.md

 # How to migrate booking engine off mews.li

-> ⚠️ Support for this deprecated implementation will end on May 1, which may cause your booking engine to stop working.
+> ⚠️ Support for this deprecated implementation will end on May 1, which will cause your booking engine to stop working.

-## Standalone Booking Engine links migration
+## Standalone Booking Engine migration

 Find every occurrence of links containing `https://mews.li` domain pointing to the standalone booking engine hosted on our domain and replace them with `https://app.mews.com`.
 See [Standalone implementation guide](../booking-engine-standalone/getting-started.md).